docker/docs/ee/ucp/admin/configure/use-your-own-tls-certificates.md

 To configure UCP to use your own TLS certificates and keys:

-1. Log into the UCP web UI with administrator credentials and navigate to the **Admin Settings** page
+1. Log into the UCP web UI with administrator credentials and navigate to the **Admin Settings** page.

 2. Click **Certificates**.